The Top Causes Of Nerve Pain Explained

 8. Multiple Sclerosis

 People with multiple sclerosis often develop pins and needles, prickling, aching, and burning sensations.
 Often, this is chronic and not acute.
 It is usually treated in the same way as acute dysesthesias, however.

 Around one million people in this country develop shingles each year.
 Shingles is a viral infection that affects the roots of the nerves.
 The majority of people recover fully from the disease.
 However, in those over 60, particularly those who didn't seek treatment, around 50% experience permanent pain.
 Sometimes, this can last a lifetime although, more commonly, it lasts for a few months or years.
 This pain is known as postherpetic neuralgia (PHN), and is caused by the virus causing permanent damage to the skin's nerves.
 Sometimes, this pain is mild and more of an inconvenience than anything else.
 In some people, however, the pain can be so bad that even the touch of clothes becomes excruciating.

 What To Do Next

 These are the nine most common types of nerve damage.
 If you suspect you have nerve damage, whether or not you have any of the conditions described above, you must seek medical attention.
-You may also want to try a nutritional supplement, such as Nerve Renew, which has been found to have several benefits, including reducing pain and numbness.
+You may also want to try a nutritional supplement for neuropathy, which has been found to have several benefits, including reducing pain and numbness.